 She was powerless and her life had become unmanageable.

 Now we who love her are left to find our way through the over-analysis, guilt and regrets of grief.
 Or we can find acceptance in all that she was: vibrant and ill; strong and weak; engaging and lonely; a beautifully imperfect person who sought — too often — to please everyone she encountered, blinded to the impossibility of such a feat.

 I must not be deceived; I look at the word on my arm to recognize the arrogance of believing I had the power to save her, to prevent her suffering and death.

 She and I used to joke that people who are able to drink in moderation have a superpower.
 They might as well be able to fly, because we can do neither.

 My tattoo is fresh and new today, the single word is simple and rough-edged.
 I remember my friend and long for one more phone call, to laugh and cry and learn answers to unanswered questions.

-I try my best to reconcile her struggle against life and escape from herself with the liberation that death offered from all fear and torment.
+I try my best to reconcile her struggle against life and escape from herself with the liberation in death from all fear and torment.
 Maybe the word, so elusive to my lost friend, will provide me with faith, or maybe not.